-II.
+III.
 OVERVIEW OF THE CLONAL SELECTION PRINCIPLE

-The clonal selection principle refers to the algorithm utilized by the immune system to react to an antigen.
-The clonal selection theory was originally proposed by Burnet [1] and establishes the idea that only those lymphocytes that better recognize the antigen are selected to be reproduced.
+The clonal selection principle refers to the algorithm employed by the immune system to react to an antigen.
+The clonal selection theory was originally proposed by Burnet [1] and establishes the idea that those lymphocytes that better recognize the antigen have a higher probability of reproduction.

 When an antigen invades the organism, the first immune cells to be activated are the T-lymphocytes, which have the ability to recognize the foreign organism.
 Once they have successfully recognized the antigen, they start secreting cytokines, which in turn activate the B-lymphocytes.
-After activation, B-lymphocytes start proliferating and finally mature and differentiate into plasma and memory cells.
+After activation, B-lymphocytes start proliferating and, finally, mature and differentiate into plasma and memory cells.
 Plasma cells are responsible for the secretion of antigen-specific antibodies, while memory cells remain inactive during the current immune response; they will be immediately activated when the same antigen appears again in the future.